 - Technical Analysis of Stock Trends, Tenth Edition (Robert D. Edwards, John Magee, and W.H.C.
 Bassetti)

 - Encyclopedia of Chart Patterns (Wiley Trading) (Thomas Bulkowski)

-After Steve Nison introduced Japanese candlestick patterns to the Western world, such short-term price patterns experienced a renaissance.
-Since then, candlesticks have become the most popular chart type for price action analysis.
+Following Steve Nison’s introduction of Japanese candlestick patterns to the Western audience, short-term price patterns experienced a renaissance.
+Since then, candlesticks have become one of the most popular chart types for price action analysis.

-The upper and low shadows (or wick) of a candlestick show selling and buying pressure respectively.
+- The upper and low shadows (or wick) show selling and buying pressure, respectively.

-The candle body represents the resulting market sentiment.
+- The candle body represents the resulting market sentiment.
 If the bar closes higher than it opened, it is bullish.
 If not, it is bearish.
-However, if the close is near to the open, the sentiment is unclear.
-Such a candlestick is known as a doji.
+However, if the close is near the open, the sentiment is unclear.
+Such a candlestick is known as a Doji.